Occupational safety and health: Workplace hazards

 Dangerous chemicals can pose a chemical hazard in the workplace.
 There are many classifications of hazardous chemicals, including neurotoxins, immune agents, dermatologic agents, carcinogens, reproductive toxins, systemic toxins, asthmagens, pneumoconiotic agents, and sensitizers.
 Authorities such as regulatory agencies set occupational exposure limits to mitigate the risk of chemical hazards.
 International investigations are ongoing into the health effects of mixtures of chemicals, given that toxins can interact synergistically instead of merely additively.
 For example, there is some evidence that certain chemicals are harmful at low levels when mixed with one or more other chemicals.
 Such synergistic effects may be particularly important in causing cancer.
 Additionally, some substances (such as heavy metals and organohalogens) can accumulate in the body over time, thereby enabling small incremental daily exposures to eventually add up to dangerous levels with little overt warning.

 Psychosocial hazards include risks to the mental and emotional well-being of workers, such as feelings of job insecurity, long work hours, and poor work-life balance.
-A recent Cochrane review – using moderate quality evidence – related that the addition of work-directed interventions for depressed workers receiving clinical interventions reduces the number of lost work days as compared to clinical interventions alone.
-This review also demonstrated that the addition of cognitive behavioral therapy to primary or occupational care and the addition of a "structured telephone outreach and care management program" to usual care are both effective at reducing sick leave days.
+Psychological abuse has been found present within the workplace as evidenced by previous research.
+A study by Gary Namie on workplace emotional abuse found that 31% of women and 21% of men who reported workplace emotional abuse exhibited three key symptoms of post-traumatic stress disorder (hypervigilance, intrusive imagery, and avoidance behaviors).
+Sexual harassment is a serious hazard that can be found in workplaces.

 By industry

 Specific occupational safety and health risk factors vary depending on the specific sector and industry.
 Construction workers might be particularly at risk of falls, for instance, whereas fishermen might be particularly at risk of drowning.
-The United States Bureau of Labor Statistics identifies the fishing, aviation, lumber, metalworking, agriculture, mining and transportation industries as among some of the more dangerous for workers.
 Similarly psychosocial risks such as workplace violence are more pronounced for certain occupational groups such as health care employees, police, correctional officers and teachers.